teamniteo/handbook/5_People/personal-finances.md

 ### Funds and portfolio split

-The lowest cost funds by a large and reputable fund.
+We're looking to invest in the lowest cost funds by a large and reputable fund.
 Niteo, Dejan, and Nejc all invest in [Vanguard's](https://en.wikipedia.org/wiki/The_Vanguard_Group) funds:

 - VWRA for the global stock market
 - BNDW for the global bond market